LeorentKelmendi/slackdroid-jobchecker/README.md

 ```?php
 /*
- * The channels web-hook to which the notification will be sent.
+ * The channel web-hook to which the notification will be sent.
  */
 return [